hvkoops/wimir2018/README.md

 ![ISMIR](https://dakini-pco.com/img/articles_a/1513262327.ismir2018logo_black_lon.smallg.jpg "ISMIR 2018 Logo")

 # wimir2018 - Modeling Repetition and Variation
-This repository holds information on the [Modeling Repetition and Variation Project](https://wimir.wordpress.com/2018/07/31/wimir-workshop-2018-project-guides/) at the [WiMIR 1st Annual Workshop](https://wimir.wordpress.com/wimir-workshop/) at the [19th International Society for Music Information Retrieval Conference](http://ismir2018.ircam.fr/)
+This repository holds information on the [Modeling Repetition and Variation Project](https://wimir.wordpress.com/2018/07/31/wimir-workshop-2018-project-guides/) at the [WiMIR 1st Annual Workshop](https://wimir.wordpress.com/wimir-workshop/) at the [19th International Society for Music Information Retrieval Conference](http://ismir2018.ircam.fr/) which was lead by [Anja Volk](http://www.staff.science.uu.nl/~fleis102/), [Hendrik Vincent Koops](https://github.com/hvkoops) and [Iris Yuping Ren](https://sites.google.com/view/iyr/home).

 Repetition and variation are fundamental principles in music.
 Accordingly, many MIR tasks are based on automatically detecting repeating units in music, such as repeating time intervals that establish the beat, repeating segments in pop songs that establish the chorus, or repeating patterns that constitute the most characteristic part of a composition.
 In many cases, repetitions are not literal, but subject to slight variations, which introduces the challenge as to what types of variation of a musical unit can be reasonably considered as a re-occurrence of this unit.